Emergency Management and Preparedness

 Each county in the state has its own emergency management agency to help communities prepare for disasters and emergencies and to be the local link to IDHS, which provides assistance financially and operationally in significant emergencies.
 Find contact information for your county’s EMA

 - Planning, Training and Exercise

-The Planning Section facilitates, manages, supports and revises the ongoing enhancement of Indiana's Emergency Operations Plan, associated emergency support function annexes, standard operating procedures, checklists and planning support of local and state agency plans.
-The Planning Section also ensures incorporation of the National Incident Management System and the National Response Framework components, principles and policies into state agency plans.
+The Planning and Assessment Section facilitates, manages, supports and revises the ongoing enhancement of Indiana's Emergency Operations Plan, associated emergency support function annexes, standard operating procedures, checklists and planning support of local and state agency plans.
+The Planning and Assessment Section also ensures incorporation of the National Incident Management System and the National Response Framework components, principles and policies into state agency plans.
 The section oversees and provides technical guidance for all state agency continuity of operations plans and continuity of government planning, and it conducts and analyzes statewide threat and hazard-risk assessments that provide the foundation to identify targeted training of emergency management professionals and development of exercises to validate and improve capabilities associated with identified assessment gaps.

 Emergency Management Training